mrixon95/Term4_workbook/Term4_workbook.md

 ### Selection

-In the middle flow chart, a condition is evaluated at the diamond shape and the program takes one of two actions depending on whether the condition evaluated to true or false.
-This flowchart represents a selection control flow and is implement in Python using the **if-else statement**.
+The selection control structure allows one block of code to be executed if a condition evaluates to true, and another block of code to be executed if a condition evaluates to false.
+In the middle flow chart, a condition is evaluated in the diamond shape and the program takes one of two actions depending on whether the condition evaluated to true or false.
+The middle flowchart represents a **selection control flow** and is implement in Python using the **if-else statement**.

 For example, below the question is asked whether the age is at least 18.
 If true, the person can enter the pub.
 If false, they cannot enter.